rich-iannone/i18n/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

-Thank you for contributing to **cldr**!
+Thank you for contributing to **i18n**!
 To make this process easier for everyone, please explain the context and purpose of your contribution.
 Also, list the changes made to the existing code or documentation.

 # Related GitHub Issues and PRs